sisinflab/Graph-Demo/README.md

 # An Out-of-the-Box Application for Reproducible Graph Collaborative Filtering extending the Elliot Framework

-This is the official implementation of the paper _An Out-of-the-Box Application for Reproducible Graph Collaborative Filtering extending the Elliot Framework_, under review as demo paper at UMAP 2023.
+This is the official implementation of the paper _An Out-of-the-Box Application for Reproducible Graph Collaborative Filtering extending the Elliot Framework_, accepted as demo paper at UMAP 2023.

-**Authors**: Daniele Malitesta, Claudio Pomo, Vito Walter Anelli, Tommaso Di Noia, Antonio Ferrara
+**Authors**: Daniele Malitesta*, Claudio Pomo*, Vito Walter Anelli, Tommaso Di Noia, Antonio Ferrara

+* Corresponding authors.

 ## Table of Contents
 - [Abstract](#abstract)